-One of the popular buzzwords quoted in corporate investor meets and annual reports in recent times has been ‘Sustainable’.
+One of the popular buzzwords quoted in corporate investor meets and annual reports in recent times have been ‘Sustainable’.

 Over 93% of CEOs see sustainability as necessary for their company’s future.
 Sustainability has moved from being just an ‘add-on’ into ‘that’s how we do things here.’